JetBrains/teamcity-s3-artifact-storage-plugin/README.md

 # Known issues

-## Bad Request (400) from S3 when downloading artifact from TeamCity using basic http auth scheme (httpAuth prefix in URL)
+## Bad Request (400) from S3 when downloading artifact from TeamCity in "ant get" task using basic http auth scheme (httpAuth prefix in URL)

 Error message returned from AWS:
 *Only one auth mechanism allowed; only the X-Amz-Algorithm query parameter, Signature query string parameter or the Authorization header should be specified*
+Workaround: use pure 'curl -L'